Camp Pico Blanco: Steelhead

 In June 2003, the Scouts agreed to install a fish ladder, modify the dam's spillway, educate Scouts at camp about threatened species, and enhance the stream bed habitat for fish.
 Instead of paying a fine, the San Francisco Chronicle reported in 2006 that the council paid more than $1 million, including legal fees, to construct a custom fish ladder for use when the dam is full and a juvenile vertical-slot fish passage ladder in the spillway.
 The fish ladder is a unique design that allows the fish to swim upstream or downstream when the flashboards are installed.
 The design had not been used in the United States beforehand.
 It was designed by Swanson Hydrology + Geomorphology and built by Don Chapin Company.
 The fish ladders significantly improved fish passage.

-The National Council of the Boy Scouts of America praised the Monterey Bay Area Council's success at getting the fish ladder constructed.
-"Additional donations from leaders in the construction industry to the Monterey Bay Area Council in 2006 also included the new Hayward Lodge and fish ladder at Camp Pico Blanco."
-Don Chapin, a long-time supporter of the Monterey Bay Area Council, was the honoree at a 2006 dinner cited as part of the campaign.

 Environmental activists accused the council of using political pull to avoid the fines.
 McPherson and Farr confirmed that the Council requested that they contact regulators.
 Granite Construction, whose president David H. Watts is a member of the council board, gave $35,000 to McPherson.
-He also received $5,000 from Chapin Construction, headed by Donald Chapin.
+McPherson also received $5,000 from Chapin Construction, headed by Donald Chapin.
 Rep. Sam Farr attended Camp Pico Blanco as a boy and his father Fred Farr contributed to the camp's development.
 When asked about the dam and its impact on the river, Farr stated that the dam has been there for almost 50 years.
 "The rules had changed and nobody knew what the rules would be," he said.
 "All the Boy Scouts asked is how to operate the dam properly."
 When asked about the influence of the $2000 campaign contribution he received from Granite Construction in 2006, he replied, "That's the analogy that I suggested was insulting.
 It was like somebody on the PTA gave Sam Farr a contribution."